HMCS Halifax (FFH 330): Service

 Halifax participated in the acceptance trials of the new CH-148 Cyclone helicopters acquired for the Royal Canadian Navy.
 In September 2015, Halifax, along with Athabaskan, were deployed for two large NATO training missions, "Joint Warrior" and "Trident Juncture".
 Halifax underwent a year-long refit at Halifax Shipyard beginning in 2016.
 The vessel returned to service on 27 September 2017.
 In October 2018, Halifax was among the Canadian ships sent to participate in the large NATO exercise Trident Juncture in the North Atlantic and Baltic Seas.
 On 26 October 2018, a minor fire began in the starboard gas turbine in the forward engine room of Halifax.
 The fire was extinguished quickly and the frigate continued on her deployment.

 On 6 July 2019, Halifax sailed for the Mediterranean Sea to join Standing NATO Maritime Group 2 (SNMG2) as part of Operation Reassurance.
 Once the frigate joins SNMG2, Halifax will become flagship of the unit.
 However, within 24 hours of the frigate's departure, Halifax returned to port after an oil leak was discovered in one of the engine rooms.
 The vessel's departure for the Mediterranean was delayed.
 The oil leak was repaired and Halifax sailed for the Mediterranean, where the frigate spent six months.
 The vessel returned to Canada on 24 January 2020.

 Halifax departed Canada on 1 January 2021 to join the Standing NATO Maritime Group 1 (SNMG1) for six months.
 Upon the vessel's arrival on 18 January in Lisbon, Portugal, command was transferred to Halifax as the flagship of the unit.
 Upon the ship's return to Canada on 19 July, the crew was ordered to isolate aboard the ship in Halifax, after a crew member tested positive for COVID-19.
 A second sailor tested positive for COVID-19 on 20 July, and later a third.

 On 22 February 2022 the federal government announced that Halifax would depart again to accompany for Operation Reassurance to provide additional military support, regional security and humanitarian assistance to Central and Eastern Europe in the wake of Russian aggression in Ukraine.
 Halifax departed Canada on 19 March to join the Standing NATO Maritime Group 1 in the Baltic Sea.
 The two ships returned to Halifax in July.

+In early 2024, Halifax was turned over to Irving Shipbuilding's Halifax Shipyard for an extensive refit, maintenance and repair period.
+The ship is expected to exit the graving dock in early 2027 and return to service in 2028.